-Martin received his Master in Chemistry and Chemical Engineering from the Royal Institute of Technology in 2006.
+Martin received his Master degree in Chemistry and Chemical Engineering from the Royal Institute of Technology in 2006.
 He remained to complete a PhD in Physical Chemistry in 2011, with the Quantum Chemistry group of Tore Brinck and the polymer chemistry group of Eva Malmström.
 During 2011 – 2013, Martin worked as a Senior Research Associate at the University of Southern California, and pursued modeling and synthesis work in the group of Karl Christe.
 From 2014 – 2016, he worked as a postdoctoral researcher in the combined theoretical chemistry and condensed matter physics group of Roald Hoffmann and Neil Ashcroft at Cornell University.
-He is currently an Assistant Professor at Chalmers University of Technology.
+He is currently an Associate Professor at Chalmers University of Technology.
 Outside of science he enjoys martial arts, all kinds of climbing, hiking and snowboarding.

 +46 (0)31 772 3050